WordsGPT/chatLab/README.md

 ```

 This will start the LiteLLM proxy service, allowing you to connect to your configured LLM providers.

+> **Note:** For now, you will need to manually add the models defined in step 5 of the local installation through the LiteLLM proxy web interface.
+> This is a temporary step until the **Future Work** item regarding administrator use cases is implemented.

 ## Important Endpoints